 The Wellbeing and Pastoral Care Policy of Marian College has as its basis the Kildare Education Ministries values and the Brigidine Core Values.
-An
+An important

-to learning and learning as central to wellbeing.
+and learning as central to wellbeing.

-We are committed to ensuring that Pastoral Care permeates the total climate of respectful relationships within the College community, whilst focusing
+We are committed to ensuring that Pastoral Care permeates the total climate of respectful relationships within the College community, whilst focusing on

-on the individual by encouraging the growth of dignity and self worth.
+the individual by encouraging the growth of dignity and self worth.

 - Pastoral Care is restorative rather than punitive